Diamondbacks vs. Rangers Player Props Betting Odds

-Marcus Semien is one of the players with prop bets available when the Arizona Diamondbacks and the Texas Rangers play at Globe Life Field on Tuesday (starting at 8:05 PM ET).
+Bookmakers have listed player props for Marcus Semien and others when the Texas Rangers host the Arizona Diamondbacks at Globe Life Field on Wednesday at 2:05 PM ET.

 Bet on this matchup or its props with DraftKings!